A topic from the subject of Contributions of Famous Chemists in Chemistry.

 Main Concepts

-Electrons are the subatomic particles that participate in chemical reactions.
-Electrons are transferred or shared between atoms, forming chemical bonds.
-The number of electrons in the outer shell of an atom determines its chemical reactivity.
+Electrons are the subatomic particles that primarily participate in chemical reactions.
+Electrons are transferred (ionic bonding) or shared (covalent bonding) between atoms, forming chemical bonds.
+The number of electrons in the outer shell (valence electrons) of an atom determines its chemical reactivity.
+Atoms strive to achieve a stable electron configuration, often a full outer shell.

 The rate of a chemical reaction is the speed at which the reactants are converted into products.
-The rate of a reaction depends on several factors, including the temperature, the concentration of the reactants, and the presence of catalysts.
+The rate of a reaction depends on several factors, including the temperature (higher temperatures generally increase reaction rates), the concentration of the reactants (higher concentrations generally increase reaction rates), the surface area of reactants (for solid reactants), and the presence of catalysts (substances that increase reaction rates without being consumed).

 Chemical reactions can be exothermic or endothermic.
-Exothermic reactions release heat, while endothermic reactions absorb heat.
-The heat released or absorbed by a reaction is called the enthalpy change.
+Exothermic reactions release heat to the surroundings (ΔH < 0), while endothermic reactions absorb heat from the surroundings (ΔH > 0).
+The heat released or absorbed by a reaction is called the enthalpy change (ΔH).

 Chemical Reactions at the Molecular Level: A Demonstration Experiment